 - 1. Attain a total of 30 credits or more from 400- and 500-level courses. - 2.
-From the courses specified in the Graduate Major in Computer Science curriculum, - · eight credits acquired from Research Seminars; - · two credits acquired from Workshop on Computer Science I and II; - · a minimum of eight credits acquired from Major Courses; and - · a minimum of five credits acquired from Liberal Arts and Basic Science Courses (Three credits from Humanities and Social Science Courses of which two credits must be from 400-level courses and one credit from 500-level courses, and two credits from Career Development Courses).
+From the courses specified in the Graduate Major in Computer Science curriculum, - · eight credits acquired from Research Seminars; - two credits acquired from Workshop on Computer Science I and II; - · a minimum of eight credits from Major Courses across more than or equal to three groups of A, B, C and D,

-3. Pass the master's thesis review and defense.
+- or a minimum of eight credits from Major Courses across group B and E; and - a minimum of five credits acquired from Liberal Arts and Basic Science Courses (Three credits from Humanities and Social Science Courses of which two credits must be from 400-level courses and one credit from 500-level courses, and two credits from Career Development Courses). - 3.
+Pass the master's thesis review and defense.